bmelinden/vbSPT/README.txt

  and by Jan-Willem van de Meent (in external/), see copyright in individual files.
  =========================================================================
- - changed vbSPTstart so that it can be called from any folder
+ - changed vbSPTstart so that it can be called from any folder.
 --------------------------------------------------------------------------
 v 1.1.3 (2015-12-08):
  - VB3_getResult.m handles calls with runinput files in different folders